 Submit the following documents to your employer, who will in turn need to submit these to the RMA, together with your claim:

 – Certified copy of your ID or passport

 – Proof of banking details in order for payment to be made directly into your bank account

 Completed Section 51 document if you are under the age of 26 years or if you are a learner or trainee

-Medical reports – your first medical report must be submitted with your original claim, however, additional medical reports are required during the course of your treatment so that we may track your progress, particularly in the case of Temporary Total Disablement (TTDs), also known as days off or temporary income replacement benefit.
+Medical reports – your first medical report must be submitted with your original claim; however, additional medical reports are required during the course of your treatment so that your progress may be tracked, particularly in the case of temporary total disablement (TTDs), also known as a days off or temporary income replacement benefit.

-Once you are awarded a claim number, you can visit your prosthetist, who will then send an application and motivation for pre-authorisation for your prosthesis to RMA
+Once you have received a claim number, you can visit your prosthetist, who will then send an application and motivation for pre-authorisation for your prosthesis to the RMA.